Privacy Notice: Your information, your rights

 The Health and Social Care Act 2012 also states the need to collect, record, store and use your personal data in order to provide healthcare services to you.

-Data Controller - The Walton Centre NHS Foundation Trust is a Data Controller as defined in the General Data Protection Regulation and Data Protection Act 2018.
+Data Controller - The Walton Centre NHS Foundation Trust is a Data Controller as defined in the UK General Data Protection Regulation and Data Protection Act 2018.
 This means a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are, or are to be processed.

 Patient and Public Involvement - If you have asked us to keep you regularly informed and up to date about the work of the Trust, or if you are actively involved in our engagement and consultation activities, or patient participation groups, we will collect and process personal confidential data which you share with us.
 We will obtain your consent for this purpose, when you initially contact us to get involved in our engagement and consultation activities.
 Where you submit your details to us for involvement purposes, we will only use your information for this purpose.
-You can opt out at any time by contacting us using our contact details at the end of this document.
+You can opt out at any time by contacting us using our contact details at the end of this Privacy Notice.

-GDPR states that the processing of ‘personal data’ shall be lawful where:
+UK GDPR states that the processing of ‘personal data’ shall be lawful where:

 Article 6(1) (a) - the data subject has given consent to the processing of his or her personal data for one or more specific purposes.